 When you start sewing the most intimidating part is the sewing machine!
-Or more specifically how to thread your sewing machine.
-I hear from my non sewing friends all the time that they have no idea where to start and are scared to take their machine out of the box or that they just couldn't figure out how to set it up.
-Sometimes when you have been doing something for so long your forget about all the things you need to know to get started.
+Or more specifically how to thread your sewing machine for beginners.
+I hear from my non-sewing friends all the time that they have no idea where to start and are scared to take their machine out of the box or that they just couldn't figure out how to set it up.
+Sometimes when you have been doing something for so long you forget about all the things you need to know to get started.
 I remember when I sewed as a child how confusing the sewing machine could be.
 But is actually very easy to thread your sewing machine and get started!
 So I have both a picture and video tutorial showing all my beginner friends how to thread a sewing machine.

 I'm also excited to share that I am now a Brand Ambassador for HUSQVARNA Viking and am now sewing on the Sapphire 965Q.
 Do you see how excited I am!
 This machine is UH-MAZING!!!
 I first got to know HUSQVARNA Viking when I wandered into a local quilt shop five years ago.
 I got a chance to sew on several different models of Viking machines and fell in love with the Sapphire and have been pining for one ever since.
 HUSQVARNA Viking makes such quality machines with so many convenient features (I am still discovering them all) that it makes sewing on it a dream (seriously I'm still pinching myself).
-I will tell you more about some of my favorite things in the coming months, but in the meantime here is a little Sewing 101.
+You can check out my 10 favorite features of the Sapphire 965q and the 10 best sewing machine features for quilting to hear more about my thoughts on this machine.
+If you are new to sewing or the machine here is a little Sewing 101 showing you how to thread a sewing machine for beginners.

 How To Thread A Sewing Machine For Beginners